MMZK1526/Cea/README.md

   deriving stock (Generic, Show) deriving anyclass (Cea, Pointable)
 ```
-TODO: Currently `String` is not `Pointable`, but I will handle lists as arrays later.

 Here's an example of creating an array of two students, then adding them to the Dean's List: